 The government's commitment and efforts to develop educational infrastructure can be seen in its expenditure on education.
 One would expect that a higher education budget would result in increased student enrollment.
-However, our analysis indicates that there is no significant correlation, at a 5 percent significance level, between state governments' expenditure on education (measured as a percentage of their State Gross Domestic Product) and enrollment rates.
+However, our analysis indicates that there is no significant t-test statistic (observed) = 0.883692489

-$H_N: r = 0$

-$H{A}: r < 0$
+$H_N : r = 0$ $H_A : r < 0$